 To keep them looking their best, you might want to add them to a delicates bag for their protection.
-Once your washing machine has finished, leave your pants to dry naturally on the washing line or hung up in the house – don’t put them in the tumble dryer.
+Once your washing machine has finished, leave your pants to dry naturally on the washing line or hung up in the house (take a look at the best way to dry clothes indoors for more information) – don’t put them in the tumble dryer.

 It is also recommended that you don’t leave your pants to soak after use as this can break down the fabric’s antimicrobial treatment.
 It also isn’t necessary: a simple rinse will be enough.

 Once your period pants are dry, Modibodi recommends storing them in a laundry bag for their protection.
 This is because they are made from natural fibres, which can be appealing to little pests like silverfish which are often found in people’s homes.

 Taking care of your period pants may seem like a faff at first when you’re used to disposable products.
 But, like with cloth nappies for babies, you’ll soon get into a regular routine and it will just become a normal part of your household laundry duties.